 Care instructions, aids for newcomers and career changers, version of 22.07.2022, P. Ruppelt 2022

-This is what is written in my care manual, which is over 100 pages long and extensively illustrated with photos.
-Originally a loose-leaf collection, in a few weeks it became what I consider an extraordinary reference work for anyone who has to or wants to deal with the subject of ALS.
-Told in a fiction style in large parts, so that it is a pleasure to read.
-In addition, I believe that my deep black humour, coupled with my relentlessly honest, open narrative reality make one or two things I have read unforgettable.
-Which would be extremely helpful in the case of my own care, concerning myself.
-Because if I had to name one thing that weighs on me the most - at least in my personal experience, people often ask me about that as a terminally ill person - my answer would be unequivocal: repeating myself.
+That's what it says in my care guide, which is over 100 pages long and extensively illustrated with photos.
+Originally a loose-leaf collection, in just a few weeks it became what I consider to be an extraordinary reference work for anyone who has to or wants to deal with the topic of ALS.
+It is largely told in a fictional style, so that reading it is a pleasure.
+I also believe that my deep black humour, coupled with my ruthlessly honest, open narrative reality, will make some of the things I read unforgettable.
+Which would be extremely helpful in the case of my own care.
+Because if I had to name the one thing that burdens me the most - at least in my personal experience, as a terminally ill person you are often asked this - then my answer would be clear: repeating myself.
 I don't have enough time in my life for that kind of shit.

 Long before the onset of the disease, I used to babble a lot, but I always chose my words carefully.
 I think language is a fascinating and powerful tool.
 It can be very precise.
 Repetition does not fit into my world view of what is said, any more than it does in any other area of life.